zhound420/bytebot-hawkeye/README.md

 ### Complete Task Autonomy

-Give Bytebot a task like "Download all invoices from our vendor portals and organize them by date" and it will:
+Give Bytebot a task like "Download all invoices from our vendor portals and organize them into a folder" and it will:

 - Open the browser
 - Navigate to each portal
 - Handle authentication (including 2FA via password managers)
 - Download the files to its local file system
-- Organize them into folders
+- Organize them into a folder
-- Generate reports or summaries as needed

-### Process Any Document
+### Process Documents

 Upload files directly to Bytebot's desktop and it can: